 We looked at the companies on the S&P 500 list on January 1, 2007 and traced their annual EBITDA performance between that date and 2010, a full year after the recession ended.
 We excluded any company that received government assistance through the US government’s Troubled Asset Relief Program (TARP), and any that sold or went out of business during the period, leaving us with about 400 companies in total.

-In addition to financial measures, we also tracked CEO attributes at each of those 400 companies, including age, time in the role, past tenure at the company, previous roles and whether or not the CEO was a company founder.
+In addition to financial measures, we also tracked the attributes of the CEOs at each of these 400 companies, including age, time in the CEO role, past tenure at the company, previous roles and whether or not the CEO was a company founder.

 Perhaps surprisingly, by 2010 the majority (62 percent) of the 400 companies had returned to or exceeded their 2007 profit levels.
-The top 100 companies ended up at least 28 percent ahead of their 2007 performance in 2010 and had an average 95 percent increase.
-While some of the bottom 300 companies also saw positive performance, their average as a group in 2010 was 11 percent below 2007 EBITDA levels.
+The top 100 companies had an average 95 percent increase in EBITDA between 2007 and 2010.
+The bottom 300 companies' average as a group in 2010 was 11 percent below 2007 EBITDA levels.

-Insiders dominated when it came to CEO selection: 70 percent of top 100 companies started 2007 with a CEO who had already proven themselves at the company, as did 78 percent of the bottom 300.
-However, the CEOs at top 100 companies had climbed the corporate ladder faster than others.
-They had an average tenure of 8 years at the company before becoming CEO, compared with 14 years for insider CEOs at other companies.
+Insider CEOs dominated; 70 percent of top 100 companies started 2007 with a CEO who had already proven themselves at the company, as did 78 percent of the bottom 300.
+However, the insider CEOs at top 100 companies had climbed the corporate ladder much faster than others.
+They also tended to be two years younger, on average, than the insiders at bottom 300 companies.

-Interestingly, the differences in CEO tenures before the recession struck was minimal: 6.6 years for top 100 vs 6.0 for others.
+Time in the CEO role was similar for both top and bottom performers, an average 6.6 years for top 100 vs 6.0 for others.
 There was also no significant difference in the types of roles they held before becoming CEO or whether the CEO was a founder.

 Using the 2007 S&P 500 list and EBITDA metrics, we found that higher performing companies had CEOs who had spent less time in their organization before becoming CEO than lower-performing companies.
-These CEOs were independent-minded insiders who knew their companies well but had not yet become calcified in the status quo when they were appointed to their roles.
+Based on our experience, these CEOs were likely independent-minded insiders who knew their companies well but had not yet become calcified in the status quo when they were appointed to their roles.
 This may have allowed them to effectively challenge past conventions and respond more nimbly in the face of a major economic crisis.

 In recent years, however, boards seem to be moving in the opposite direction of these success variables.
 Since 2015, large companies have appointed older CEOs, on average, than they did in the previous five years .
 Often, these are high-quality candidates and represent excellent choices.
 However, they may also be an indication that some boards are leaning toward overly safe and conservative options.

 Choosing a CEO who does not fit the mold takes courage, particularly during challenging times.
-By preparing during good times, though, boards can increase the chances that their companies will emerge from the next downturn as winners.
+By considering these insights, though, boards can increase the chances that their companies will emerge as winners when experiencing difficult economic and market conditions.